 Positive interactions as a result of stress-free communication with doctors, caregivers, and visitors, can greatly improve a person’s well being.
 Assistive Listening Devices and Auxiliary Aids can help patients enjoy music, television, and conversation with friends and family.
-Clear communication with your patient can also dramatically reduce re-admittance rates for patients who may not be able to hear or understand instructions for rehabilitation.
+Clear communication with your patient can also dramatically reduce re-admittance rates for patients who may not be able to understand instructions for rehabilitation.

 Click above to read how you may be affected by the April 2017 legislation

 See our original SuperEar in the 2010 CMS MDS 3.0 training video

 Since 1985, our company has been devoted to helping medical professionals communicate with their patients.
 Decrease liability for excessive claims by sending costly hearing aids home with family members and utilizing the dependable SuperEar® PSAP instead.
 We at Sonic Technology developed the SuperEar® line to offer a simple, inexpensive, battery-powered personal sound amplifier which can improve quality of care.
 Laboratory tested to the highest standards, the SuperEar® products increase ambient sound gain by more than 50 decibels, and amplify sounds up to 100 yards away using highly sensitive microphones.